3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.7.2 which was released on March 11, 2013.
+The current version is 1.8.0 which was released on May 19, 2013.

 Mac OS X
 ---------------